-Item Description Front panel See "Front panel" on page 17 2 Optical-drive bay 2 The optical drive bay 2 supports an optical drive.
-Optical-drive bay 1 The optical drive bay 1 supports an optical drive or a tape drive (RDX or LTO).
-4 5 Storage drive bays The number of available drive bays varies by model.
-See "Drive configurations" on page 16 for the complete configuration table.
-The vacant drive bays must be installed with drive fillers.
+Item Description Front panel See "Front panel" on page 21 2 Optical-drive bay 2 The optical drive bay 2 is for a secondary optical drive.
+3 Optical-drive bay 1 The optical drive bay 1 is for an optical drive or a tape drive.
+4 Storage drive bays The number of installed drives in your server varies by model.
+The vacant drive bays are occupied by drive fillers.
+When you install drives, follow the order of the drive bay numbers.